 We found this indigo dyed Japanese made ripstop recently and applied it to our favorite shirt, The Topper.
 Slightly western, slightly workwear by design.

-Our Topper shirt in indigo dyed Japanese 7.5 oz ripstop.
+Our Topper shirt in indigo dyed 100% cotton, Japanese 7.5 oz ripstop.
 Made in San Francisco, Ca.

 Weight, cut, material, and finish.
 This is the best item of clothing I have ever owned.
 Feels great, beautiful, couldn’t be nicer.